-Control - Pull small plants including all roots; mow 3 times annually; spray with a herbicide containing glyphosate.
-Research is being done on a small weevil, Rhinoncomimus latipes, which feeds on this weed.
+Control - Pull small plants including all roots; mow 3 times annually; research is being done on a small weevil, Rhinoncomimus latipes, which feeds on this weed.

 Replacement: This unwanted weed needs no replacement.

 Oriental Bittersweet - Celastrus orbiculatus

 A rapidly growing vine, oriental bittersweet grows in rich thickets where it strangles shrubs and trees.
 It is hybridizing with American bittersweet - C. scandens, threatening to eliminate this native plant.
 Oriental bittersweet is native to Asia and came to the U.S. in 1879.
 Now wide spread, it flourishes in both sun and shade, and tolerates almost any soil.